jessecambon/tidygeocoder/README.md

     service when multiple inputs (addresses or coordinates) are provided (with some noted exceptions for services with slower batch geocoding).
--   Duplicate, NA, and blank input data is handled elegantly - only unique inputs are submitted in geocoder queries, but the rows in the original data are preserved by default.
+-   Duplicate, NA, and blank input data is handled elegantly; only unique inputs are submitted in queries, but the rows in the original data are preserved by default.
 -   The usage limits of geocoder services are respected by pausing to slow down the rate of querying as necessary.